jerclarke/dhammapada/dhammapada-comparative.md

 **[MÜLLER]** A man who has learnt little, grows old like an ox; his flesh grows, but his knowledge does not grow.

+### 153 Udana Vatthu

+**[PALI]** Anekajatisamsaram //
+sandhavissam anibbisam//
+gahakaram gavesanto //
+dukkha jati punappunam.

-**153  154** Looking for the maker of this tabernacle, I shall have to run through a course of many births, so long as I do not find (him); and painful is birth again and again.
-But now, maker of the tabernacle, thou hast been seen; thou shalt not make up this tabernacle again.
+**[MÜLLER]** Looking for the maker of this tabernacle, I shall have to run through a course of many births, so long as I do not find (him); and painful is birth again and again.

+**[TIN]** I, who have been seeking the builder of this house (body), failing to attain Enlightenment (Bodhi nana or Sabbannuta nana) which would enable me to find him, have wandered through innumerable births in samsara.
+To be born again and again is, indeed, dukkha!

+**[THANISSARO]** Through the round of many births I roamed //
+	without reward, //
+	without rest, //
+seeking the house-builder. //
+	Painful is birth //
+	again & again.

+### 154 Udana Vatthu

+**[PALI]** Gahakaraka ditthosi // puna geham na kahasi // sabba te phasuka bhagga // gahakotam visankhatam // visankharagatam cittam // tanhanam khayamajjhaga.

+**[MÜLLER]** But now, maker of the tabernacle, thou hast been seen; thou shalt not make up this tabernacle again.
 All thy rafters are broken, thy ridge-pole is sundered; the mind, approaching the Eternal (visankhara, nirvana), has attained to the extinction of all desires.

-**[TIN]**
+**[TIN]**  Oh house-builder!
+You are seen, you shall build no house (for me) again.
+All your rafters are broken, your roof-tree is destroyed.
+My mind has reached the unconditioned (i.e., Nibbana); the end of craving (Arahatta Phala) has been attained.

-**[THANISSARO]**
+**[THANISSARO]** House-builder, you're seen! //
+You will not build a house again. //
+All your rafters broken, //
+the ridge pole dismantled, //
+immersed in dismantling, the mind // has attained to the end of craving.

 ### 155